 His books have become must-reads for European Rightists and identitarians, regardless of whether they agree or disagree with his ideas.
-Over the last decade, Faye has been no stranger to controversy, having published books on immigration, the ‘clash of civilisations’, and the question of the Right’s relationship to Islam and Zionism.
+Faye was no stranger to controversy, having published books on immigration, the ‘clash of civilisations’, and the question of the Right’s relationship to Islam and Zionism.
 He also published a monthly journal, J’ai Tout Compris (I Understand Everything!).
-He is very influential upon the identitarian movement, and rejects the communitarian and pro-Third World ideology propagated by hos former GRECE colleagues.
-He is also a frequent contributor to the Terre et Peuple (Land and People) group, and still lectures and writes frequently.
-Arktos has also published his books Why We Fight, which is a manifesto in the form of a dictionary for the identitarian revolutionaries of the West, and Convergence of Catastrophes, which is an overview of the many crises that Faye believes humanity will have to confront in the near future.
-Arktos is publishing an ongoing series of his works in English.
+He was very influential upon the identitarian movement, and rejected the communitarian and pro-Third World ideology propagated by hos former GRECE colleagues.
+He was also a frequent contributor to the Terre et Peuple (Land and People) group.
+Arktos has also published his books Why We Fight, which is a manifesto in the form of a dictionary for the identitarian revolutionaries of the West, and Convergence of Catastrophes, which is an overview of the many crises that Faye believed humanity will have to confront in the near future.